platformplatform/PlatformPlatform/README.md

 │  │   ├─ Core           # Core business logic, application use cases, and infrastructure
 │  │   ├─ Workers        # Background workers for long-running tasks and event processing
 │  │   └─ Tests          # Tests for the Api, Core, and Workers
-│  ├─ shared-kernel      # Reusable components for all self-contained systems │  ├─ [saas-scs]         # [Your SCS] Create your SaaS product as a self-contained system │  └─ back-office        # A self-contained system for operations and support (empty for now) ├─ cloud-infrastructure  # Contains Bash and Bicep scripts (IaC) for Azure resources
+│  ├─ shared-kernel      # Reusable components and default configuration for all systems │  ├─ shared-webapp      # Reusable and styled React Aria Components that affect all systems │  ├─ [saas-scs]         # [Your SCS] Create your SaaS product as a self-contained system │  └─ back-office        # A self-contained system for operations and support (empty for now) ├─ cloud-infrastructure  # Contains Bash and Bicep scripts (IaC) for Azure resources